JetBrains/Qodana/topics/space-automation.md

 ```

 ## Quality gate and baseline

+<link-summary>You can use the --fail-threshold and --baseline path/to/qodana.sarif.json lines in the shellScript
+block to invoke the quality gate and baseline features.</link-summary>

 You can use the `--fail-threshold <number>` and `--baseline <path/to/qodana.sarif.json>` lines in the `shellScript`
 block to invoke the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features.